amoux/cuda_installation_guide/README.md

 > This installation guide was put together after various failed installation attempts.
 I have used this same guide on multiple `Linux` machines e.g., servers, laptops, and desktops.

-* nvidia-detector
-* dpkg -s gcc

-## configure and select the nvidia driver for CUDA == (TOOLKIT-VERSION(DRIVER-VERSION))
+* configure and select the nvidia driver for cuda. check your version here: [cuda-compatibility-index](https://docs.nvidia.com/deploy/cuda-compatibility/index.html).

-* CUDA Toolkit and Compatible Driver Versions:

-- CUDA-Toolkit-Version    Linux-x86_64-Driver-Version
+- cuda-toolkit-version    linux-x86_64-driver-version

   - CUDA 10.1 (10.1.105)	>= 418.39
   - CUDA 10.0 (10.0.130)	>= 410.48